StevenMDixon/IJScript/Readme.md

 ## :art: The Methodology

-- [x] All answers should be as short and unreadable as possible.
+- [x] All answers should be as short and unreadable as possible
-  - Even if an answer would be shorter the more unreadable answer should be used.
-- [x] All answers must be resolved in a single concise arrow function
+- [x] All answers must be resolved in a single lambda expression
-- [x] Minifiers should never be used.
 - [x] Math and Coercion are your best friends at the end of the day

 One of the core principles of programming is writing readable code.
 IJS throws that to the wind and asks "What if we just wrote code that no one could read?"